-Prior to July 1, 1998, the Authority had an agreement with the City of Norfolk (the City) whereby the Authority had use of the Airport property free of charge.
+Prior to July 1, 1998, the Authority had an agreement with the City of Norfolk, Virginia (the "City") whereby the Authority had use of the Airport property free of charge.
 As of July 1, 1998, the City reacquired title to all property.
 On January 18, 2000, the City executed a deed conveying title to the Authority, reserving a right of reversion if the Airport property is no longer used as an airport.
 In consideration of the conveyance of the property, the Authority agreed to compensate the City for the loss of tax revenue on the Airport property.
 Beginning in fiscal year 2016, the adjusted annual payment was set by the City's tax assessor; in no event shall the payment exceed stated tax rates on the fair value of the Airport property.
 Advance payments are due annually on July 1.
-Payment in the amount of \$2,500,000 was required for both fiscal years 2018 and 2017.
-The Authority's fiscal year 2019 annual payment of \$2,500,000 was made in June 2018 and is reflected as a prepaid expense as of June 30, 2018.
+Payment in the amount of \$2,500,000 was required for both fiscal years 2019 and is reflected as a prepaid expense as of June 30, 2019.
 Beginning with the July 1, 2020 payment, the amount will increase to \$2,650,000 per year.
 This amount will be due each year thereafter through the July 1, 2024 payment.